Slip, Trip, & Fall Reminder

 - Use ice melt to help clear pathways of ice

-- Put down a mat that will absorb snow and ice at entrances of your building; especially high traffic areas
+- Put down a mat that will absorb water, snow, and ice at the entrances of your building; especially high traffic areas

 - Always use the “3-point” technique getting into and out of vehicles